acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "CoralKing?"
 >
-> "Not his thing," I reply.
+> "Not his thing," I commiserate.
 "He's off with *Steve*.
 They send their regards."
 >
 > "Oh," says *Geral*.
 >